syncfusion-content/angularjs-docs/angular-1/SunburstChart/Zooming.md

 ![](Zooming_images/Zooming_img1.gif)

 ## Zooming toolbar

 By default, zooming toolbar will be enabled while zooming the segment.It contains both back and reset option.
-You can align the zooming toolbar position by using `e-zoomsettings-toolbarHorizontalAlignment` and `e-zoomsettings-toolbarVerticalAlignment` property.
+You can align the zooming toolbar position by using `e-zoomsettings-toolbarHorizontalAlignment` and `e-zoomsettings-toolbarverticalalignment` property.

 {% highlight js %}